AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-07-15-difference-stubs-mocks-fakes-spies/difference-stubs-mocks-fakes-spies.md

 ## Fake

-A Fake is an object that has a concrete implementation that works similar to the actual implementation.
+A Fake is an object with a concrete implementation that works similarly to the actual implementation.
 It is a simplified version of production code.
-It does not affect the behaviour of the test but simplifies the implementation of the test by removing heavyweight dependencies.
+It does not affect the test's behaviour but simplifies the test's implementation by removing heavyweight dependencies.

 It should be used sparingly and only in cases where a Stub or Mock is not usable.